PerimanV/music-rating-project/README.md

 Try it yourself: https://music-rate.onrender.com/

- I got the idea fot this after me and a friend were having a debate about song ratings for a few songs 😁
+ I got the idea for this after me and a friend were having a debate about song ratings for a few songs 😁

 Features: